Boiler Claims 101: The Basics of a Residential Boiler

 Boilers are a crucial part of any home, and they’re made up of many parts that need to be regularly maintained and inspected.
 In the event of a claim, it’s essential that a trained technician evaluates the entire system and situation prior to any settlement discussions.

-HVACi’s technicians have the skills to fully investigate and diagnose a boiler’s exact failure.
-Based on their findings, HVACi creates a detailed damage report that provides recommendations for repair-versus-replacement options and estimates the costs.
-Submit your boiler claim to us today to settle quickly and accurately.
+The HVACi team has the expert skills to fully investigate and diagnose a boiler’s exact failure to give insurance professionals a detailed report that provides recommendations for repairs and replacements and cost estimates.
+Submit your boiler assignment to settle your claim quickly and accurately.